The Emergency (India): Elections of 1977

 On 18 January 1977, Gandhi called fresh elections for March and released several opposition leaders; however, many others remained in prison even after she left office, despite the Emergency officially ending on 21 March 1977.
 The opposition Janata movement's campaign warned Indians that the elections might be their last chance to choose between "democracy and dictatorship".

 The Indian general election of 1977 was held from 16 to 20 March, and resulted in a landslide victory for the Janata Party and the CFD, securing 298 seats in the Lok Sabha, whereas the ruling Indian National Congress only managed to win 154—a decrease of 198 as compared to the previous election.
 Indira Gandhi herself was voted out of office in the Rae Bareli constituency, losing to electoral rival Raj Narain by a margin of over 55,000 votes.
 INC candidates failed to win a single seat in the constituencies of several northern states, such as Bihar and Uttar Pradesh.
 The Janata Party's 298 seats were further augmented by an additional 47 seats won by its various political allies, thereby giving them a two-thirds supermajority.
 Morarji Desai became the first non-Congress Prime Minister of India.

-Voters in the electorally largest state of Uttar Pradesh, historically a Congress stronghold, turned against Gandhi and her party failed to win a single seat in the state.
 Dhanagare says the structural reasons behind the discontent against the Government included the emergence of the strong and united opposition, disunity and weariness inside Congress, an effective underground opposition, and the ineffectiveness of Gandhi's control of the mass media, which had lost much credibility.
 The structural factors allowed voters to express their grievances, notably their resentment of the emergency and its authoritarian and repressive policies.
 One grievance often mentioned was the 'nasbandi' (vasectomy) campaign in rural areas.
-The middle classes also emphasized the curbing of freedom throughout the state and India.
+The middle classes also emphasised the curbing of freedom throughout the state and India.
 Meanwhile, Congress hit an all-time low in West Bengal because of the poor discipline and factionalism among Congress activists as well as the numerous defections that weakened the party.
-Opponents emphasized the issues of corruption in Congress and appealed to a deep desire by the voters for fresh leadership.
+Opponents emphasised the issues of corruption in Congress and appealed to a deep desire by the voters for fresh leadership.

-The Tribunal
+Tribunal

-The efforts of the Janata administration to get government officials and Congress politicians tried for Emergency-era abuses and crimes were largely unsuccessful due to a disorganized, over-complex, and politically motivated process of litigation.
+The efforts of the Janata administration to get government officials and Congress politicians tried for Emergency-era abuses and crimes were largely unsuccessful due to a disorganised, over-complex, and politically motivated process of litigation.
 The Thirty-eighth Amendment of the Constitution of India, put in place shortly after the outset of the Emergency and which among other things prohibited judicial reviews of states of emergencies and actions taken during them, also likely played a role in this lack of success.
-Although special tribunals were organized and scores of senior Congress Party and government officials arrested and charged, including Mrs. Gandhi and Sanjay Gandhi, police were unable to submit sufficient evidence for most cases, and only a few low-level officials were convicted of any abuses.
+Although special tribunals were organised and scores of senior Congress Party and government officials arrested and charged, including Gandhi and Sanjay Gandhi, police were unable to submit sufficient evidence for most cases, and only a few low-level officials were convicted of any abuses.